 We provide professional assistance to communities as they develop master plans for their neighborhood parks.
 Learn More

 From the smallest clean-up project to a full-scale park overhaul – or even building a park from scratch – Park Pride’s matching grant programs offer multiple options for communities in City of Atlanta and DeKalb County to go about go creating and funding their ideal greenspace.
 Learn More

 Fiscal Partners Program

-The Fiscal Partners program provides easier access to funding for community groups trying to to raise money for park projects.
+The Fiscal Partners program provides easier access to funding for community groups trying to raise money for park projects.
 Learn More

 Organized Volunteer Workdays